FGMEMBERS/bluebird/readme.txt

    jump out and parachute to ground, or climb non-vertical walls.
   Multiplayer
+  Walker animations.

-  Support for next OSG version:
+  Support for next OSG version 1.9:
      start with aircraft=bluebird-osg
   Compatibility with previous Flightgear version 0.9.10:
      start with aircraft=bluebird-09
+     Does not support newest features like particles, tracking, or walker.

 Current development level is: Early-Production
  All significant bugs within my model are (believed to be) fixed.